JunHyeongKim73/Sudoku/README.md

 # Sudoku Solver
-This program is to find the answer for [Sudoku](https://sudoku.com/ko).
+This simple program is to find the answer for [Sudoku](https://sudoku.com/ko).

 The site for program is [here](https://junhyeongkim73.github.io/Sudoku/).
 # How to Use